pcouy/pcouy.github.io/_posts/2023-03-11-turning-rpi-into-external-monitor-driver.md

 14:13:37.243176 ack 774010, 0
 {% endhighlight %}

 At first, we see the laptop sends a packet that weights a couple kB approximately every 0.035s, which matches our framerate of 30fps.
-The Pi sends the acknowledgements for these packets before the next one comes in.
-At `14:13:37.121258`, ffmpeg starts sending a lot of 16kb packets to the Pi and the acknowledgement numbers start falling behind.
-When the Pi gets too far behind, ffmpeg waits for ACKs to catch-up a little before sending more data (TCP sequence numbers `283906-769413`).
+The Pi sends the acknowledgments for these packets before the next one comes in.
+At `14:13:37.121258`, `ffmpeg` starts sending a lot of 16kB packets to the Pi and the acknowledgment numbers start falling behind.
+When the Pi gets too far behind, `ffmpeg` waits for ACKs to catch-up a little before sending more data (TCP sequence numbers `283906-769413`).
 This burst of data from the laptop stops at `14:13:37.169857` and the Pi TCP stack finally catches up at `14:13:37.179345`.
 This is `0.58s` (almost 2 frames) after the laptop began sending this data.
 This whole thing happened precisely every 12 frames and explained the details I noticed earlier about the framedrops.

 The mpeg codec compresses videos by only saving a few frames in full.
 These are called keyframes.
 All other frames are derived from the frame that comes before associated with a description of the differences between consecutive frames.
-The data bursts happened everytime ffmpeg sent a keyframe, which by default was every 12 frame (~ 3 times/sec).
+The data bursts happened every time `ffmpeg` sent a keyframe, which by default was every 12 frame (~ 3 times/sec).

 Increasing the "group of picture" [codec option](https://ffmpeg.org/ffmpeg-codecs.html#Codec-Options) from 12 to 100 (~ once every 3 seconds) had the expected effect : framedrops were only happening once every 3 seconds, which I could live with.